Human Pose Descriptions and Subject-Focused Attention for Improved Zero-Shot Transfer in Human-Centric Classification Tasks: Introduction

 \section{Introduction}

-Pretraining techniques that leverage multiple modalities have transformed deep learning, enabling models to capture intricate patterns from vast, unlabeled datasets~\cite{newell2020useful,trinh2019selfie,goyal2021self,gan2022vision,radford2021learning, naeem2023silc}.
-This approach is pivotal for zero-shot capabilities, which allow models to recognize concepts not seen during training~\cite{xian2018zero,zhai2022lit,naeem2022i2dformer, lgcl}.
-Within this evolving landscape, CLIP~\cite{radford2021learning} emerges as a significant advancement, particularly in language-image pretraining.
-CLIP demonstrates impressive performance across various visual tasks by aligning images and text in a shared embedding space.
-CLIP-like methods~\cite{li2023scaling,jia2021scaling,yang2022attentive,zhai2022lit,dong2023maskclip} are effective but require a large amount of data.
-The original CLIP model used 400 million image-text pairs due to its broad pretraining approach, making training complex.
-Recent works~\cite{miao2022prior} have attempted to narrow the pretraining objective by guiding self-supervision using known priors.
-Inspired by that, we argue that when certain downstream tasks are known in advance, we can limit the learning space by asking the model to ignore irrelevant input regions during pretraining.
-In human-centric tasks, the target subject is the people in images.
-For such tasks, we propose FocusCLIP, which augments the CLIP framework on both the vision and text sides to guide the model focus to pertinent image regions.
+Pretraining techniques that leverage multiple modalities have transformed deep learning, enabling models to capture intricate patterns from vast, unlabeled datasets~\cite{goyal2021self,gan2022vision,radford2021learning, naeem2023silc}.
+This approach is pivotal for zero-shot capabilities, which allow models to recognize concepts not seen during training~\cite{zhai2022lit,naeem2022i2dformer}.
+Within this evolving field, CLIP~\cite{radford2021learning} emerged as a significant advancement in language-image pretraining.
+It demonstrates impressive performance on various visual tasks by contrastively aligning images and text in a shared embedding space.
+CLIP-like methods~\cite{li2023scaling,jia2021scaling,yang2022attentive,zhai2022lit,dong2023maskclip} are effective but require a lot of data.
+The original CLIP model used 400 million image-text pairs because of its broad pretraining approach.
+Recent works~\cite{miao2022prior} have attempted to narrow the pretraining objective by using known priors.
+Following this, we propose using specialized text and a mechanism to limit the learning space when we are only interested in a related set of tasks, such as human-centric classification.
+This allows for enhanced zero-shot performance on unseen datasets using fewer pretraining samples compared to naive contrastive alignment.

-On the vision side, we draw inspiration from the human gaze, characterized by rapid movements and fixations, where high-acuity vision is concentrated on limited spatial regions during fixation~\cite{foulsham2015eye,carrasco2011visual}.
-We extend CLIP with an additional Region of Interest (ROI) heatmap component, imitating the fixation stage of human vision.
-These procedurally generated heatmaps act as attention guidance, allowing the model to concentrate on task-relevant image regions.
-On the text side, we create a curated dataset with detailed pose descriptions generated from LLMs.
-Our domain-specific text data contains only around 14k samples with detailed natural language descriptions of activities and body postures.
+We use the pipeline in~\cref{fig:prompting-method} to curate the MPII Human Pose Descriptions dataset.
+Our domain-specific text data contains around 14k samples with detailed natural language descriptions of activities and body postures.
+Moreover, we draw inspiration from the human vision to further enhance the CLIP framework.
+The human gaze is characterized by rapid movements and fixations, where high-acuity vision is concentrated on limited spatial regions during fixation~\cite{foulsham2015eye,carrasco2011visual}.
+We create FocusCLIP by adding Subject-Focused Attention (SFA) to the vision side of the CLIP framework.
+This imitates the fixation stage of human vision, allowing the model to concentrate on task-relevant image regions.
+We demonstrate the effectiveness of our proposed pipeline comprising pose descriptions and SFA by performing a zero-shot evaluation of the pretrained FocusCLIP on several unseen human-centric tasks.
+Our main contributions include: